Discover the Instant Effects on the Body When Quitting Nightly Cannabis Use

 have legalized marijuana for recreational use, while 40 states permit its use for medical purposes.
 This shift reflects a growing recognition of the potential benefits of cannabis, alongside a more nuanced understanding of its risks.

-Michalski shared that he consumed cannabis every evening from the ages of 19 to 27.
+Despite its legalization in many areas, the use of cannabis is not without its complications.
+He shared that he consumed cannabis every evening from the ages of 19 to 27.
 His journey with marijuana took a troubling turn, leading him to develop acute psychosis and cannabis hyperemesis syndrome (CHS), a condition characterized by severe nausea and vomiting linked to prolonged cannabis use.

 Cannabis hyperemesis syndrome has garnered increased attention in recent years, especially after being formally recognized by the World Health Organization.
 The Cleveland Clinic outlines the symptoms associated with CHS, which can include not only nausea and vomiting but also abdominal pain, malnutrition, weight loss, tooth decay, and dehydration.

 While CHS can occur in individuals who use marijuana chronically, it is important to note that not everyone who consumes cannabis long-term will experience this condition.
-Michalski's decision to quit marijuana was not made lightly.
+His decision to quit marijuana was not made lightly.

 Severe Insomnia in Withdrawal: A Harrowing Experience